cinnamon-bun/thumble/README.md

 There's also a version of that adaptor that has an extra lightning power input for wall power -- using that and plugging in wall power at the same time will probably bypass the USB power warning but creates a mess of cables.

-I haven't tried this on any USB-C equipped iOS devices.

 So my cable setup is: Thumble --> usb-C to usb A cable --> Apple camera adaptor to lightning plug --> iPod Touch

+(I haven't tried this on any USB-C equipped iOS devices, only through the USB-A to lightning dongle.
+Maybe things just work on USB-C iOS devices.)

 If you don't have an iOS device and you need a portable hardware synth to turn your MIDI into sounds, the [iPod Touch](https://www.apple.com/ipod-touch/) is not a bad option.
 It's $200, can run most iOS music apps and synths, battery powered, small, has (tiny) speakers and headphone output.
 One could be mounted to a Thumble somehow.
 This is what I use when I'm not at my computer.